 "I need to tell y'all something about DonM (Don Mare).

-fair number of blackguard,
+fair number of blackpick-guard,

 truly magical.